CROCODILE-CESM/git-lecture-2025/slides/lecture.md

 # Exercise 3: Fork a repository on GitHub

-Pick a repository on github and create your own fork of that repository
+Fork this repository on GitHub.

 ---